CycloneDX/guides/SBOM/en/0x10-Introduction.md

 Adopting CycloneDX allows organizations to quickly meet these minimum requirements and mature into using more sophisticated use cases over time.
 CycloneDX is capable of achieving all SBOM requirements defined in the [OWASP Software Component Verification Standard (SCVS)](https://owasp.org/scvs).

+A few high-level use cases for SBOM include:

 * Product security, architectural, and license risk
 * Procurement and M&A